What do I need to know?

 How do I search?

-- Search by any keyword you may know (for example the name, year, ship etc.)
+- Search by any or several keywords you may know (for example, the name, year, ship, and so on)

 What are in these records?